Barmanji/Godfiles/README.md

 - Do it for real(Without Script!).
 I will be giving arch related install methods (yay/pacman), if you are in other distro or Mac figure it out.
 #### Packages
 - I have all packages in [Packages]("https://github.com/Barmanji/Godfiles/tree/master/InstalledArchPackages")
-- Some additional ones for [OCR-Screen-Text](https://github.com/TheBrightSoul/Screen-Text-Reader) capture Made by my friend [TheBrightSoul](https://github.com/TheBrightSoul) Drop him a follow or block him xd.
+- Some additional ones for [OCR-Screen-Text](https://github.com/TheBrightSoul/Screen-Text-Reader) capture.
+Made by my friend [TheBrightSoul](https://github.com/TheBrightSoul),Drop him a follow or block him xd.
 - `sudo pacman -5 --nesded tesseract tesseract-data-eng grin slurp wl-clipboard`

 #### Install Yay